Poetic Expressions

 Of rains swirling and dashing.

-Of (Aquatic Life) getting those funky, goo-stuck-to-my-darn eyes again blues.
+Of (Aquatic Life) getting those funky, goo-stuck-to-my-eyes blues.

 From lye, dye, mercury, ink, an occasional kitchen sink, and odd stuff that stinks.